What Is The Best Crew Cab Van To Buy In 2025?

 What Is A Crew Cab Van?

 Some models come with a driver’s seat, a single passenger seat and three rear seats, while others usually come with two rows of three seats, allowing for one driver and up to five passengers at any one time.
-Whether you choose between a panel van or crew van depends on how much loadspace you need and how many passengers you’d like to fit.
+Whether you choose between a panel van or a crew van depends on how much loadspace you need and how many passengers you’d like to fit.

 If you need a lot of load space for tools, machinery or other equipment and only need to transport up to three passengers, then a panel van will do just fine.
 However, if load space isn’t an issue, and you’d prefer the added passenger space, then a crew van might be the way forward.